 Meet Carleigh

-She has recruited over 350 volunteers across NH-1.
-Her campaign is powered by dance parties, spaghetti dinners, postcard writing, button-making, a social media-free February, and a simple conviction: that politics at its best is about listening, organizing, building power, and enacting change.
+Since launching her campaign for New Hampshire's First Congressional District, Carleigh has recruited over 500 volunteers.
+This campaign runs on dance parties, spaghetti dinners, postcard writing, and button-making — and on a simple conviction: politics at its best is about showing up and listening, so we can organize, build power, and enact change.

 Carleigh’s Record